QossayZeineddin/harri_spark_task_pyspark/README.md

             Sort the results in descending order based on the count.

         Display Results:
-            Display the results for each analysis using the show() method.
+            Display the results for each analysis using the show() method and saved it to csv files.

 ## Usage